sunnypawat/CognitiveRadioNGN/README.md

 ### About
 This is the git repository for the Cognitive Radio Project for the NEXT GENERATION NETWORK class at UNITN

-This is a project developed by xxxxx, xxxxxx, and xxxxxx, as the exam for the Next Generation Network course at the University of Trento
+This is a project developed by Pawat Songkhopanit, Serhat Altay, and Håkon Grue, as the exam for the Next Generation Network course at the University of Trento

 ### Assignment
 - Expanding the lab experience on walkie-talkie, develop a cognitive walkie-talkie or WiFi transmission system